 I made her husband a car trash bag (that’s designed to fit over the shifter) and a set of cord wraps.
 Total cost: $.60 for the interfacing and hook and loop strips.

 We always bring her dog a gift, too, so I made a couple dog tug toys out of old t-shirts.
 This is the first year I’ve gone the homemade route, and I think the toys are actually a lot more durable than anything we’ve ever bought.

 We buy gifts for nieces and nephews, until they’re 18.
 On my side of the family, we have a total of five nieces and nephews to buy for (one niece is an only child, and the other four are siblings).

 I decided to make a Scunchie of the Month Club for my niece.
 I sewed 12 scunchies – one for each month, and I’ll be wrapping each one individually, with instruction to open one each month.
 Should be fun.
-All of the fabrics that I used were given to me, so I just have the cost of elastic in this gift.
+All of the fabrics that I used were given to me, so I just have $.12 in the elastic.

 And don’t miss the year I did Christmas for free.

 I don’t know if you need any suggestions, but this something our family made for folks over the years.
 We love the soup mix called 13 or 15 bean soup (it commercially goes by various numbers).
 You can easily make a mix and include a copy of the recipe.
 All I did was buy a variety of bags of dried beans and legumes, add about 1/8 of a cup to a big bowl.
 Bagged with a homemade tag and tied with baker’s twine made a simple but delicious gift.

 You’ve been a busy lady!
 These are fabulous ideas.
 Thank you for sharing the instructions for all of your projects.
 I look forward to this post every year!!